cloudedbats/cloudedbats/README.md

 CloudedBats source code, etc.: https://github.com/cloudedbats/cloudedbats_cloud

+#### What's happening right now:

+Updated 2018-03-18: Have decided what platform and software components I want to use.
+The Desktop application mentioned above will be used as a prototype for things that later will be moved to the cloud.

 ### 9. Survey results, reporting formats

 Inventory reports, scientific articles and data papers contain a lot of important data that has better impact if it is spread.
 CloudedBats will have support for the exchange data format DarwinCore-Archive, DwC-A.